Monik Sheth, Co-Founder & CEO of Ultralight Labs

 In 2022, we were spending countless hours with medical device teams to understand how such complicated, regulated products are brought to life.
 When we asked “what sucks” about the day-to-day work, we noticed a pattern of pain that was hard to ignore.
 We met brilliant engineering teams building novel products in the backdrop of mounting compliance burden, but with tools that were so outdated that we wondered how these devices could ever make it to market.

 As a healthcare entrepreneur, I became particularly interested in medtech innovation during the pandemic.
-Our collective and individual health, longevity, quality of life all have a huge reliance on medtech innovations, and most of the constraints are on the supply side of the innovation pipeline since the market needs much product innovation for better diagnostics and monitoring and imaging and software for clinical decision support and implantables, and so on and so forth.
+Our collective and individual health, longevity, quality of life all have a huge reliance on medtech innovations, and most of the constraints are on the supply side of the innovation pipeline since the market needs much more product innovation for better diagnostics and monitoring and imaging and software for clinical decision support and implantables, and so on and so forth.

 When I spent time with medtech teams, I was shocked at just how much human bandwidth was taken up by tasks that could be simplified with software: organizing a complicated set of product requirements, interpreting and conforming to a long list of standards, generating documentation for submission and audit readiness, etc. It seemed like only 10% of time was spent on the value add work!